Producks/SMB2EditFix/README.md

 # SMB2EditFix
-Project commissioned by DearTruly for 25 hours + 5.
+Project commissioned by DearTruly for 25 hours, plus 5 extra hours due to taking more time.
 The executables for Linux and Windows can be found [here](https://github.com/Producks/SMB2EditFix/releases) in the release section.

 ## What is this?